South Carolina Books: The Best Books Set in the Palmetto State

 Private Investigator Liz Talbot is a modern kind of Southern belle who blesses hearts and takes names.
 When her grandmother is murdered, Liz returns to her South Carolina island home to help find the killer.
 Her brother, the local chief of police, tries to shut her out of the case, so she opens an investigation of her own.
 Along the way, Liz gets help from the ghost of her long-dead best friend, who gives her cryptic advice.

-Unlike a typical cozy mystery heronine, Liz is not an amateur slueth.
-She’s a professional PI and readers enjoy her as a smart and strong character.
+Unlike a typical cozy mystery heroine, Liz is not an amateur sleuth.
+She’s a professional PI, and readers enjoy her as a smart and strong character.

 There are currently 11 books in the charming Lowcountry Boil series, including one about a book club and one set in a bookshop for our readers who love books about books.